vilmibm/puppet-tilde/README.md

 the style of [tilde.club](http://tilde.club).

-What is in master is generally guaranteed to have been tested casually on an ec2 micro running Ubuntu 14.04, but aside from that, there are no guarantees about the code.
+What is in master is generally guaranteed to have been tested casually on an ec2 micro running Ubuntu 14.04 at [tilde.town](http://tilde.town), but aside from that, there are no guarantees about the code.
 YMMV.
 I'm trying to keep the README up to date as I change things / add features.